Best telescopes for 2022

 Q: Is buying a telescope worth it?

 Yes!
 Deciding to own a telescope is an investment in your advanced interest in astronomy (or even just your casual enthusiasm).
 Being able to see beyond our world is a pretty amazing thrill, one that often puts many of our earthly problems in perspective.
-While there are simpler ways to begin exploring the night sky, once you’ve mastered the basics, owning your own is a pretty cool tool to advance your understanding of our universe.
+While there are simpler ways to begin the night sky, once you’ve mastered the basics, owning your own is a pretty cool tool to advance your understanding of our universe.

 Time to go out and find your best telescope